rodber/chevereto-free/README.md

 # Chevereto-Free

-> **Note**: This project is **archived**.
-I [Rodolfo Berrios](https://rodolfoberrios.com) (the sole author of this software) am not longer working on Chevereto-Free.
-If you still use this software go to [chevereto.com](https://chevereto.com) for updates.
+> **Note**: This project is **archived** and superseed by [chevereto/chevereto](https://github.com/chevereto/chevereto).
+If you still use this software you should consider updating to my new software offering.
+Go to [chevereto.com](https://chevereto.com) to learn more and support my indie work 👏.

+[![Chevereto](.github/banner/social-chevereto-blue.jpg)](https://chevereto.com)

 Chevereto-Free allows you to create an image hosting website on your own server.
 It's your hosting and your rules, say goodbye to closures and restrictions.

-## 🤩 Chevereto V4

-👉 Purchase a [Chevereto license](https://chevereto.com/pricing) to unlock the full experience.

-[![Chevereto](.github/banner/social-chevereto-blue.jpg)](https://chevereto.com)

 ## ✨ Screens